o-t-w/blog/src/content/blog/guide-to-html-number-input.md

 <input class="mobile-only" type="number" inputmode="numeric" />

-To include a decimal point, use `inputmode="decimal"` HTML attribute:
+For a keyboard that includes only numbers and a decimal point, use `inputmode="decimal"`:

 ```html
 <input type="number" inputmode="decimal" step="any"/>